The Omen (franchise): The Omen (1995)

-A television pilot titled The Omen aired on NBC in September 8, 1995.
+A television pilot titled The Omen aired on NBC on September 8, 1995.
 Directed by Jack Sholder and written by John Leekley, the hour-long episode was intended as an attempt to develop The Omen film series into a television series.
 Although Donner was attached to the project as an executive producer, the pilot failed and the series never moved forward.
 Unrelated to the previous films, The Omen follows a group of people who are tracking down an entity to which they are all independently linked.

 Damien (2016)

 A television series called Damien was in development at the network Lifetime before it was moved to A&E with Bradley James starring in the title role.
 The series aired from March 7 to May 9, 2016.
 The series, acting as a direct sequel to the original film, follows 30 year old Damien, who has forgotten his demonic past, facing his true identity.
 Ann Rutledge (Barbara Hershey), who has protected Damien all his life, helps him embrace his Antichrist side.